Laravel-Backpack/docs/4.1/crud-fields.md

 ],
 ```

-Using Google Places API is dependant on using an API Key.
+Using Google Places API is dependent on using an API Key.
 Please [get an API key](https://console.cloud.google.com/apis/credentials) - you do have to configure billing, but you qualify for $200/mo free usage, which covers most use cases.
 Then copy-paste that key as your ```services.google_places.key``` value.
 So inside your ```config/services.php``` please add the items below:

 ```php
     'google_places' => [